-Performance Measure and Indicator, Monitoring Program Management TARP Objective and Assessment Criteria Trigger Action Response This performance measure will be triggered if subsidence impacts cannot be remediated in a manner that restores habitat.
+Performance Measure and Indicator, TARP Objective and Assessment Criteria Monitoring Program Management Trigger Action Response Exceeds Performance Measure This performance measure will be triggered if subsidence impacts cannot be remediated in a manner that restores habitat.
 AND/OR A mining related impact has occurred to riparian vegetation (Level 3 triggered of this TARP) and a Level 3 TARP trigger has occurred for groundwater levels or groundwater quality (Level 3 of TARP WMP8 or WMP11) in a corresponding location.
 Actions as stated in Level 3.
 Investigate reasons for the performance measure exceedance.
 Review predictions of subsidence impacts and environmental consequences associated with further longwall extraction based on the outcomes of the investigation.
 Consider modifying mine plan.
-Responses as stated in Level 3.
-Submit a report to DPE (in accordance with Condition E4 of SSD 8445) within 14 days of the exceedance occurring (or other timeframe agreed by DPE).
-Implement reasonable remediation measures as directed by DPE, subject to land access.
-Notify DAWE of any detection or predictions of an exceedance of a performance measure within two business days.
-Submit an Impact Response Plan to DAWE (in accordance with Condition 11 of the DAWE Consent for the Tahmoor South Project).
+Responses Submit a rewithin 14 d DPHI).
+Implement to land acc Notify Comexceedance Submit an laccordance DCCEEW) Comexceedance